 As has happened with many of our beautiful legends, the rock was rarely thought about for years.
 After the wagon train that passed near it was no longer violable, the “Teepee Rock” was all but forgotten, hidden among the trees and tall grasses.
 One can only imagine what miracles the rock could tell if it could only speak

 The Coming Flood Skiatook Lake

 In 1985, the Corps moved the rock to its present location 1/8 mile south of the project office on Skiatook Lake.
-An access trail, built by the Corps, leads from the project office to this unique natural feature.
+The Corps leads from the project office to an access trail to this unique natural feature.